 The IG Markets platform is available on web browsers as well as a mobile trading app.
 It is not available as desktop software.

-Overall, their own platform is useful if you need a user-friendly app for trading.
+Overall, their own platform is helpful if you need a user-friendly app for trading.

 Customer Support: IG Markets primarily provides customer support to traders from New Zealand through a live chat option available on their website.
 This option is only available on weekdays.